 Falling Merchandise Liability Lawyer

 Store owners who invite customers onto their property have a duty to keep the premises safe.
 A person injured by a falling object in a store may be able to seek compensation for their injuries.
 Atlanta premises liability lawyer Terrence R. Bethune founded The Bethune Law Firm in 1997 to help injured Georgians.
-If you have been injured by falling merchandise, The Bethune Law Firm can evaluate your case for free and inform you of your legal options.
+If you have been injured by falling merchandise, a liability lawyer at The Bethune Law Firm can evaluate your case for free and inform you of your legal options.

 FALLING MERCHANDISE POSES A THREAT OF SERIOUS INJURY

 Falling merchandise can seriously injure unsuspecting shoppers.
 Recent research on head and neck injuries illuminates these risks.
 According to the Centers for Disease Control and Prevention, concussions or other mild head injuries can cause long term damage to a person’s ability to think, feel, speak, and feel emotions.
 About 75 percent of all traumatic brain injuries that occur each year are concussions or other types of mild injuries.
 Falling merchandise can easily cause these types of injuries.

 GEORGIA LAW REQUIRES PROPERTY OWNERS TO REMEDY DANGERS

 A person injured by falling merchandise can file a premises liability claim against the property owner.
 Such a claim alleges that there was a dangerous condition on the property that injured the plaintiff and that the property owner had a duty to but did not remedy the condition.